How curious are you about curiosity?

 Toby's fishing success, for example, is more than the sum total of lake trout caught.
 In his curiosity-driven quest to understand a trout, he became an accomplished biologist, surgeon, naturalist, meteorologist, and sportsman.

-Toby and his lake trout reminded me that if we don't kindle curiosity, we begin to gravitate towards the things we’ve already done.
+Toby and his lake trout convinced me that if we don't kindle curiosity, we begin to gravitate towards the things we’ve already done.
 We stagnate.

 We come to want what we know, which isn't always what we like.
 We end up going on the same vacations.
 We end up eating at the same two or three restaurants.
 We end up reading the same types of books, if we even read at all.
 We put curiosity on the back burner, find our comfort zone, and settle in.